Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Accessibility to Roadmap for OSS projects.

-• Consider biases in constructing the roadmap, pay attention to developer roadmap but as well as a community and strategic roadmap.
+• Consider biases in constructing the roadmap, pay attention to the developer roadmap as well as a community and strategic roadmap.

 • Make sure all stakeholders are contributing to the project roadmap